barrak7/Python-4DS-Bootcamp/README.md

 In the first week, participants will get familiar with the basics of python / programming, such as: data types, operators, functions and programs in python.

 ### Week 2: 1 - Array:
 In this week, we will get introduced to array manipulation with numpy.
 We will see some really fun examples of working with images as arrays.
-We will also have some fun by applying coding some basic image filters.
+We will also have some fun by coding some basic image filters.

 ### Week 3: 2 - DataTable:
 In this week we will learn how to work with datatables, mainly with pandas framework.
 We will also do some basic plotting with Matplotlib.